AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-optimise-your-content-for-search.md

 published: true
 ---

-**Making sure your content is optimised for search engine results is an important way of helping users find your information.**

 ## Develop a list of authentic keywords

 Including the right words (keywords) that people are using to search for your information is extremely important.
 And